 - A. Connect the coax cable from the coax port on your router to a coax outlet.
-(Required for Fios TV) - Separate subscription required for Fios TV; not available in all areas. - B. Connect the Ethernet cable from your router's WAN port to an Ethernet outlet.
+(Required for Fios TV; skip for 5G Home installation) - Separate subscription required for Fios TV; not available in all areas. - B. Connect the Ethernet cable from your router's WAN port to an Ethernet outlet.
 (Required for internet speeds greater than 100 Mbps) - C. Connect the power cord to your router then to an electrical outlet.